JaoChaos/wazuh_tasks/JuanAnayaOrtiz.md

 # Juan Anaya Ortiz.

 ## Index:
-  1. **Common Tasks**:
+  1. **Common Tasks**
-    1. Deploy manager and agent.
+    1. Deploy manager and agent
-    2. Verify agent works properly.
+    2. Verify agent works properly
-    3. Verify manager generates alerts.
+    3. Verify manager generates alerts
-    4. Comment the problems found during the work.
+    4. Comment the problems found during the work
-  2. **Specific tasks**:
+  2. **Specific tasks**
-    1. Fork documentation repository.
+    1. Fork documentation repository
-    2. Generate docs and comment about dependencies.
+    2. Generate docs and comment about dependencies
-    3. Create a branch in my fork and add something new on it.
+    3. Create a branch in my fork and add something new on it
-    4. Create a second branch fixing or adding something.
+    4. Create a second branch fixing or adding something
-    5. Create 2 pull requests with the last 2 branches.
+    5. Create 2 pull requests with the last 2 branches
-    6. Accept the P.R. and see if everything has worked.
+    6. Accept the P.R. and see if everything has worked
-  3. **Conclusions**.
+  3. **Conclusions**

 ## 1. Common tasks: